-This delegation of responsibility requires CAs to review and provide comments on policy documents (Official Plans and comprehensive Zoning By-laws) and applications submitted pursuant to the Planning Act as part of the Provincial One Window Planning Service.
+With this delegation of responsibility for natural hazards, CAs review and provide comments on Planning Act-related policy documents (Official Plans and Comprehensive Zoning Bylaws) and, as part of the Provincial One Window Planning Service, applications submitted under the Planning Act (e.g. minor variances, zoning bylaw amendments).

-CAs may also provide technical advisory services to member municipalities for planning applications.
-In this capacity, CA staff provide technical input regarding potential environmental impacts and advice about how negative impacts can be avoided or minimized.
-CA comments could apply to a range of matters including, but not limited to, natural hazards, natural heritage, and water quality and quantity.
+CAs may also provide technical advisory services to member municipalities for Planning Act applications.
+In this capacity, CA staff provide technical input regarding potential environmental impacts and advise on potential negative impacts.
+Depending on service agreements, CA comments may cover matters in addition to natural hazards, including but not limited to, natural heritage and water quality / quantity.

-In addition, regulations under the Planning Act (O.Reg.
-545/06, 543/06 and 200/96) require municipalities to give notice to CAs regarding planning applications and changes to policy documents.
-In its capacity as a commenting agency, the CA may provide additional advisory comments which relate to its goals and objectives for watershed management.
+Regulations made under the Planning Act require municipalities to notify CAs of planning applications and changes to policy documents, at which time the CA may provide advisory comments relating to goals and objectives for watershed management.

-One of the main differences between the PPS and the Development, Interference and Alteration Regulations is that the Planning Act establishes the principle of development and the CVCA regulations, much like a building permit, identify specific site requirements prior to activities taking place.
-Prior to the review of a Regulation application, CVCA will often see the proposal through their Plan Review process including applications under the Planning Act (e.g., severances, site plan, subdivision applications).
-Although CVCA permission for an application under our regulations may not be issued for many years after the planning application, CVCA endeavours to ensure, through its comments on the planning application, that the requirements under the Regulation process can be fulfilled at the time an application under the Regulation is received.
+One of the key distinctions between the Planning Act and the Conservation Authorities Act is that the Planning Act establishes the principle of development, while the Conservation Authorities Act, much like a building permit, identifies specific site requirements prior to activities taking place.
+Prior to receiving an application for development within a regulated area, CAs will often have already seen the proposal through their Plan Review process, including applications under the Planning Act (e.g., severances, minor variances, zoning bylaw amendments, site plan control, subdivision applications).
+The CVCA endeavours to ensure, through its comments on Planning Act applications, that the requirements under the Conservation Authorities Act and Regulation can be achieved when an application is submitted to the CVCA.